Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 Enjoy your next adventure, wherever it takes you!

 Backdoor Survival Tip of the Day: Next time you visit the city, take a trip to the local dollar store to stock up on gift wrap, greeting cards, party decorations and other special occasion essentials.
 As embarrassing as it was (for me) I even asked the clerk at the Dollar Tree Store in Renton (near Seattle) if everything was really a dollar.
 It was.
-I was amazed at how much I could purchase for $20!
+I was amazed at how much I could purchase!
 So foolish of me – I though that dollar store = junk store.
 Hardly.
 If you have never ventured in to this bargain wonderland, give it a try.

 Be prepared with emergency supplies from Emergency Essentials®.
 You do have plenty of water, don’t you?